Lhemamou/lhemamou.github.io/_miscalleneous/mscialleneous-dreamcast.md

 ---
-title: "Dreamcast Real-Time Clock: Please don't ask me again to set the time"
+title: "Reviving a Legend: My Journey to Restore and Mod the Sega Dreamcast"
 collection: miscalleneous
-permalink: /miscalleneous/dreamcast-rtc
+permalink: /miscalleneous/dreamcast-mod
-date: 2024-09-27
+date: 2024-11-11
 ---

 ## The Fascination with the Dreamcast